RSEAA/equersa/index.md

 We follow the principals created by [Practical Diversity and Inclusion](https://www.practicaldiversity.org/), and underpin that in as many processes as we can.

+# How do we practice DEI?

-We do this by creating safe spaces, creating opportunities, and breaking down barriers through shared power.
+We practice DEI by creating safe spaces, creating opportunities, and breaking down barriers through shared power.

 Examples of this includes:
 1. our [Accessibility Fellows](accessibility-fellows),